theintern/intern-tutorial/README.md

 </html>
 ```

-On the HTML page above, we require our application's `hello` module as "hello" and hook up two click event handlers that call `hello.alert` with different arguments.
+On the HTML page above, we require our application's `hello` module as "hello" and hook up two click handlers that each call `hello.alert` - one with a name argument, one without a name argument .
 We also set a global `ready` variable to `true` once our module is loaded; that way, our functional test can wait for that global variable to become truthy before continuing.

 Now, let's switch back to the functional test file at `app/tests/functional/hello`.
 The first step in writing any Intern test is to register a suite using the test interface - in this case, the *object* interface that was required as `registerSuite`.
 Because we want to test DOM interaction, let's add a single test case for our application's `hello.greet` method, which should trigger an alert.